GregHarris90/Responsive-Portfolio/README.md

 # Overall Conclusion

- The Responsive Portfolio assignment taught me how to use Bootstrap v4.5 to structure multiple webpages, connect them to eachother, and create various elements with certain functions that are found throughout this project.
+ The Responsive Portfolio assignment taught me how to use Bootstrap v4.5 to structure multiple webpages, connect them to eachother, add images/links, and create various elements with certain functions that are found throughout this project.

- The greatest lesson from this assignment was learning how hard it is to build something from scratch.
-I know my instructor has called it the "blank-page" problem, and it truly was definitely difficult starting each page from nothing.
+ The greatest lesson from the assignment was learning how to build something from scratch and getting past this part of the process.
+I know my instructor has called it the "blank-page" problem, and at first it truly was difficult starting each page from nothing.

- But once I was able to get started the process became easier, while also more fun as it went along.
-My favorite part of this project was after laying down the foundation of each page and then being able to spend time bringing in images and playing with the text.
+ But once I was able to get started everything became easier, while also more fun as it went along.
+My favorite part of this project was after laying down the foundation for each page and being able to spend time bringing in images and playing with the text/boxes.

- Overall I know I need more practice working on the frontend of Web Design, but this project was a great exercise at getting me started and showing me how it all works!
+ Overall I know I need more practice working on the frontend of Web Design, organizing/cleaning up my html, and adding more detail to my README, but in general this project was a great exercise at getting me started and showing me how it all works!